A Room with a View (1985 film): Cast

+Production

 Background

 E. M. Forster began to write A Room with a View during a trip to Italy in the winter of 1901–02 when he was twenty-two.
 It was the first novel he worked on; however, he put it away before returning to it a few years later.
 Forster finished first two other novels: Where Angels Fear to Tread (1905) and then The Longest Journey (1907).
 A Room with a View was finally published in 1908.
 Set in Italy and England, A Room with a View follows Lucy Honeychurch, a proper young Englishwoman who discovers passion while on a trip to Italy.
 At her return to the restrained culture of Edwardian-era England, she must choose between two opposite men: the free-thinking George Emerson and the repressed aesthete Cecil Vyse.
 The story is both a romance and a humorous critique of English society at the beginning of the 20th century.
 The novel, Forster's third, was very well received, better than his previous two, but it is considered lighter than his two best-regarded later works Howards End (1910) and A Passage to India (1924).
 In Forster's own appreciation "A Room with a View, may not be his best, but may very well be his nicest".

-Forster's early draft of the novel, entitled Lucy, has the triangle of Lucy, Miss Bartlett, and a shadowy George Emerson already in place, as well as the two Miss Alans and the novelist, Miss Lavish.
-In these first notes, the story begins in the Pensione Bertolini in Florence but breaks off before the return to England, and its various sketchy episodes bear little resemblance to the finished work.
-In 1903, Forster went on with his novel, and now Cecil Vyse makes his appearance, as well as old Mr. Emerson, Reverend Beebe, and Lucy's mother and brother Freddy.
-The action, commencing in Italy as before, is carried forward to England, but the plot was unresolved when Forster laid the novel away for the second time.
-In this version, the story ended with George riding his bicycle into a tree during a storm.